 Expansion of retail operations has required heavy investment in distribution channels, particularly ATM networks, kiosks and telephone and Internet banking services.
-As a consequence, IT costs have been a prominent feature of many banks' expenses.
+As a consequence, IT, employment and premises costs have been a prominent feature of many banks' expenses.

 Limited Foreign Ownership